corda/corda/README.md

 example of an Xcode project for iOS which uses Avian.
     * _default:_ false

+  * `armv6` - if true, don't use any instructions newer than armv6.
+By
+default, we assume the target is armv7 or later, and thus requires explicit memory barrier instructions to ensure cache coherency

   * `bootimage` - if true, create a boot image containing the pre-parsed class library and ahead-of-time compiled methods.
 This option is only valid for process=compile builds.
 Note that you may need to